jteng2/CSE-403-RecipeCart/user_manual.md

 - Any files they want to attach such as visual outcome of the bug

 # Known bugs
-- We have a bug-tracking folder that we keep track of all of the major or notable bugs that we encounter.
+For a detailed description of our known bugs, visit the GitHub Issues page of the repository.